You are here

 Schedule and location:

-After skiing, the kids gather in the Chalet for a snack.
+After skiing, the kids gather in the Trailhead for a snack.
 Please plan on volunteering to bring a snack once throughout the season.
-We will post a snack volunteer sheet in the back room of the Chalet.
+We will post a snack volunteer sheet in the back room of the Trailhead.
 Look for your assigned day (roughly alphabetical) and switch with another family if you need to.
 Ideas for snacks are: granola bars, oranges, bananas, cheese, crackers, juice.
 Each family should bring enough snacks so that there is one snack per child.
 (Note that early in the season and on pleasant days more kids will turn out.)
 If you are in the mood for a larger snack, we encourage everyone to buy food at the snack bar.
 Thank you!

 We typically hold an awards ceremony on the last Sunday session of skiing.
 Volunteer to help make this a success.